Quick Ways to Uncover the Content

 Form and Focus of the Exam

-When reading and studying your CFA Curriculum, you will do wisely if at the back of your mind you will keep remembering also about the form and focus of your exam.
+When studying your CFA curriculum, you will do wisely if at the back of your mind you will remember also about the form and focus of your exam.
 Both these aspects should determine the way you prepare for it:

 if you’re a CFA level 1 candidate, be sure you develop the general understanding of investment tools.